HSNPipeline/Overview/Analysis.md

 ## Overview

-Once the data is pre-processed and organized into a standard format, the next task is to analyze it!
+Once the data is pre-processed and organized into a standardized format, the next task is to analyze it!
 While the analysis of any given project will be specific to the task and research questions, this section of the pipeline provides a structured layout for organizing these analyses.

 ## Resources

-As with other sections of this pipeline, the template itself does implement any key tooling, but rather provides an organized structure for human single-neuron analyses, that integrate existing external analysis tools.
+As with other sections of this pipeline, the template itself does not implement any key tooling, but rather provides an organized structure for human single-neuron analyses, that uses existing analysis tools.
 The key resources and tools are briefly described in this section.

-As well as the below mentioned tool, data analysis in the HSNPipeline requires the [hsntools](https://hsnpipeline.github.io/hsntools/) module.
+As well as the below mentioned tools, data analysis in the HSNPipeline requires the [hsntools](https://hsnpipeline.github.io/hsntools/) module.

 ### SpikeTools

-``spiketools`` is a Python based module for analyzing spiking data, including functionality that is developed for analyzing human data.
+``spiketools`` is a Python based module for analyzing spiking data, including functionality that is specifically designed for analyzing human data.

 For more information on ``spiketools``, see:
 - The [spiketools documentation](https://spiketools.github.io/spiketools/)